quicwg/base-drafts/draft-ietf-quic-transport.md

 packet and a Protected packet) into one UDP datagram.
 This can reduce the number of UDP datagrams needed to send application data during the handshake and immediately afterwards.
-It is not necessary for senders to coalesce packets -- though failing to do so will require sending a significantly larger number of packets during the handshake -- but receivers MUST be able to process coalesced packets.
+It is not necessary for senders to coalesce packets, though failing to do so will require sending a significantly larger number of datagrams during the handshake.
+Receivers MUST be able to process coalesced packets.

 Senders SHOULD coalesce packets in order of increasing encryption levels